 This is the one story that is not told to the club but instead happens right in St Mary Mead.

 Rose is a beautiful village girl for whom Joe Ellis has had feelings for a long time.
-Rose, however, gets pregnant from a young architect.
-Presumably because she couldn’t face her father, she throws herself into the river and drowns.
+Rose, however, gets pregnant by a young architect.
+Presumably, because she couldn’t face her father, she throws herself into the river and drowns.
 Except it wasn’t suicide.
 It was murder.

 A short story collection full of fun, interesting stories.
 And it is really interesting to guess along.